SENIORS SECTION COMPETITION RESULTS 2019

 Seniors Captains past and present took on the annual team stableford competition challenge for the prized trophy.
 Alan Clark, Seniors Captain 2011, and his team of Malcolm Guy, Mark Lodge and Neil Edmondson produced an excellent winning team performance to return a combined score of 138 points.
 Runner-up spot went to Ivor Griffiths, Seniors Captain 2007, and his team of John Pickering, Rob Hughes and Ted Groves who carded a total combined score of 129 points.
 Attached photo shows (l to r) Alan Clark, Malcolm Guy, Mark Lodge and Neil Edmondson.

-With the weather forecast as heavy rain, thus requiring close consultation with Burley G.C Captain, it was decided to man up and take what was destined to be thrown at them, be it the rain, be it warm with no wind, the greens being in good condition, with the fairways leaving a lot to be desired in being very brown and bare, nothing but nothing was going to worry the tough New Forest Golf Club Seniors…it was their penultimate match and knowing that they were chasing that illusive away win, along came the home side with their local knowledge which seemingly proved too much for Captain Rob and his team who eventually ended up on the end of a 5-1 defeat…however all was not lost as what was played out as a great days golf was rounded off by a very nice (one of the best ) meals this year….one more away match to go !!!!!
+With the weather forecast as heavy rain, thus requiring close consultation with Burley G.C Captain, it was decided to man up and take what was destined to be thrown at them, be it the rain, be it warm with no wind,even with the greens being in good condition, but with the fairways leaving a lot to be desired in being very brown and bare, nothing but nothing was going to worry the tough New Forest Golf Club Seniors…it was their penultimate match and knowing that they were chasing that illusive away win, along came the home side with their local knowledge which seemingly proved too much for Captain Rob and his team who eventually ended up on the end of a 5-1 defeat…however all was not lost as what was played out as a great days golf was rounded off by a very nice (one of the best ) meals this year….one more away match to go !!!!!

 Tuesday 3rd and Thursday 5th September 2019 – Seniors Club Championship